Due to rising lumber costs, we have added a 20% material surcharge to our prices. Sorry for the inconvenience!

 It is a well-known fact that plants need sunlight to grow and to retain their vitality and color.
 But even with this commonly known fact, it helps to understand the options available in bringing the best possible lighting to your wood shed and its plants.
 Not every potting shed location and design are the same.
 It is helpful to know what the best lighting might be for your specific needs.
 There are two types of lighting; natural lighting and synthetic lighting.
 Let’s take a moment to consider both and determine how you can utilize each to the fullest!

 You won’t get more natural lighting than the sun.
 And not only is it 100% natural, but sunlight is also free and space-efficient.
 So, in order to utilize the sun to its fullest potential let’s look at these helpful additions to your potting shed.
 These options are guaranteed to shed some light on the interior of your potting shed.

-If you really want a green house effect in your potting shed, go with a sunroof.
-Sunroof provides unrestricted light flow to your plants.
+If you really want a greenhouse effect in your potting shed, go with a sunroof.
+The sunroof provides unrestricted light flow to your plants.
 You can opt for only a partial sunroof or go with a full sunroof.
-Either way, if you are potting sun hungry plants, flowers, or vegetables, sunroofs will offer them satisfactory sunshine.
+Either way, if you are potting sun-hungry plants, flowers, or vegetables, sunroofs will offer them satisfactory sunshine.

 Other ways to bring in natural sunlight are sun tubes and dormers.

 Friendly reminder: Take note of the landscape around your potting shed.
 Remove any branches or cut down trees that might be blocking the sun’s free access into your potting shed.